 50% deposit required to confirm booking.

-The Camino will be run on the basis of a maximum of 12 people.
+The Camino will be run on the following basis:

 There are 3 Hermanus Camino’s every week of the year, except for our 6-week holiday periods over the July and December School Holidays.
-The 1st Camino runs from a Friday to a Sunday, the 2nd from a Monday to a Saturday and the 3rd from a Tuesday to a Sunday.
-All 3 Hermanus Camino’s are essentially the same, except for slight variations in accommodation etc.
+The 1st Camino runs from a Sunday to a Friday, the 2nd from a Monday to a Saturday and the 3rd from a Tuesday to a Sunday.
+All 3 Camino’s are exactly the same.

 You can view availability via our booking platform.
 Click on the orange “Book Now” button to be directed to our calendar where you will see which weeks are available.
 The green blocks indicate the start date of your Camino and if it is green that means there is space available for that particular Hermanus Camino.